tudat-team/tudatpy-examples/README.md

 Welcome to the repository showcasing example applications set up with Tudatpy!

 If you want to know more about Tudatpy, please visit the [Tudat website](https://docs.tudat.space/en/latest/).
-The website also holds the [examples rendered as notebooks](https://docs.tudat.space/en/latest/_src_getting_started/examples.html).
+The website also holds the [examples from this repo rendered as notebooks](https://docs.tudat.space/en/latest/_src_getting_started/examples.html).

 ## Format